-How to Spend a Weekend in Santa Monica: The Ultimate Itinerary
+How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 Quick note: this page contains affiliate links, which means I may earn a small commission if you click on the URL and make a purchase (at no cost to you!).
 As an affiliate, I only recommend services and products from trusted partners I have thoroughly vetted and can genuinely recommend.
 Thank you!